DETAILED ACTION

 receiving, by a processor, a request from a user to access a cloud computing system; (Frato figure 2 and [0020]: “At operation 202, the resource management device 104 receives a resource request 120 for a user.
 In one embodiment, the resource request 120 identifies a user.”)

-and allocating system resources to the user based on the user profile.
+and allocating system resources to the user based on the user profile associated with the user.
 (Frato figure 2 and [0028]: “At operation 214, the resource management device 104 associates the second resource with the user.
 After obtaining the first resource, the resource management device 104 associates the second resource with the user for a predetermined period of time.
 The predetermined period of time may be an hour, a day, a month, six months, a year, fours years, or any other suitable amount of time.
 For example, the resource management device 104 may associate the second resource with the user by creating an entry for the association in user profile 118 and/or the resource allocation information 114.
 The resource management device 104 may also specify any other terms or conditions that are associated with returning the second resource and/or retrieving the first resource in the user profile 118 and/or the resource allocation information 114.”)

 Frato did not explicitly disclose:

-Wherein the user profile is associated using a learning model, wherein the learning model uses machine learning to characterize attributes of the user and uses the attributes of the user to determine the user profile of a plurality of user profiles to associate with the user, each of the plurality of user profiles associated with a set of attributes and a set of system resources;
+wherein the user profile is associated using a learning model, wherein the learning model uses machine learning to characterize attributes of a plurality of other users to create the plurality of user profiled based on attributes of the plurality of users, wherein each of the plurality of user profile is associated with a set of attributes and a set of system resources, and wherein the learning model is configured to determine the user profile of the plurality of user profiles to associate with the user based on the attributes of the user;

-However, Covell teaches:
+However, Zhang teaches:

-It would have been obvious for one of ordinary skill in the art before the effective filing date of the claimed invention to incorporate the teaching of Covell into that of Frato in order to have the user profile is associated using a learning model, wherein the learning model uses machine learning to characterize attributes of the user and uses the attributes of the user to determine the user profile of a plurality of user profiles to associate with the user, each of the plurality of user profiles associated with a set of attributes and a set of system resources.
+It would have been obvious for one of ordinary skill in the art before the effective filing date of the claimed invention to incorporate the teaching of Zhang into that of Frato in order to have the user profile is associated using a learning model, wherein the learning model uses machine learning to characterize attributes of a plurality of other users to create the plurality of user profiled based on attributes of the plurality of users, wherein each of the plurality of user profile is associated with a set of attributes and a set of system resources, and wherein the learning model is configured to determine the user profile of the plurality of user profiles to associate with the user based on the attributes of the user.
 Frato [0018] teaches a “resource management device 104 may first collect information about a user and the resources that they currently own or are assigned.
 For example, the resource management device 104 may populate a user profile 118 with contact information for a user, demographic information for a user, account information for a user, one or more resource identifiers, information associated with each resource, and/or any other suitable type of information that is associated with a user and their resources.
 After the user profile 118 is populated, the resource management device 104 stores and maintains the information in the user profile 118 so that it can be accessed at a later time when a user requests access to a new resource.”
 One of ordinary skill in the art can easily see that the resource management device 104 of Frato may easily be implementing a ML system to create and match user profile in order to achieve the predictable results of having a trained model accurately predict and allocate resources in response to user demands and is therefore rejected under 35 USC 103.

 The method of claim 1, further comprising, during a training phase: gathering data during use of the cloud computing system from a plurality of users; and using the data to create and update the plurality of user profiles, each user profile comprising a plurality of attributes, wherein one or more of the plurality of attributes each comprise a usage data range for the attribute.
 (Frato [0018] – [0019])